 13. House of the Good Shepherd

-The museum is located right below the town’s Bratislava Castle upon the modest Rococo-style building in Bratislava, Slovakia’s Old Town.
-Master mason Matej Hollrigl built the structure housing the museum, from 1760 to 1765.
-Its given name is in honor of the figure of Christ, the Good Shepherd, a relief of whom stands in a nook on one of the building’s corners.
+The museum is right below the town’s Bratislava Castle upon the modest Rococo-style building in Bratislava, Slovakia’s Old Town.
+Master mason Matej Hollrigl built the structure housing the museum from 1760 to 1765.
+Its given name is in honor of the figure of Christ, the Good Shepherd, a relief of who stands in a nook on one of the building’s corners.

-The Museum of Clocks, contained within the House of the Good Shepherd, is a collection of about 60 old timepieces.
+The Museum of Clocks within the House of the Good Shepherd is a collection of 60 old timepieces.
 It features a one-of-a-kind collection of mobile pendulum clocks from the 17th and 18th centuries, compact timepieces, wall clocks, alarm clocks, and a few beautiful wristwatches.

 See Related: Best Gadgets for Long Flights

 The Nedbalka Gallery houses a collection of more than 500 paintings by Slovak artists dating from the late 19th century to contemporary creators.
 Its name derives from the word Nedbal, who built it as a roasting facility for coffee and later served as a bank’s storage house.

 It is among the best galleries in Bratislava and was founded in 1961 by a group of painters and amateurs to promote Slovak’s artistic heritage.